jackpal/publications/aoc2024/paper.md

 ## Abstract

-Advent of Code is a yearly programming contest made up of Christmas-themed puzzles designed to be solved using any programming language.
+The Advent of Code is a yearly programming contest made up of Christmas-themed puzzles designed to be solved using any programming language.
 This paper measures how well the gemini-2.0-flash-thinking-exp-01-21 LLM solves the 2024 contest puzzles.

 A prompt was developed to guide the model in a multi-turn conversation.
 The model is given 5 conversational turns to produce a correct puzzle solution.